santiagoaloi/santiagoaloi/README.md

 ## Sponsoring

-If you feel generous and wanna put a smile in my face.
+If you feel generous and wanna put a smile on my face.

 [Become a sponsor](https://github.com/sponsors/santiagoaloi)